 Plato famously called the poet Sappho "the tenth muse."
 After you taste this richly refreshing, delicately minty tea, you just might beg to differ!
-Wild strawberry (Fragaria vesca) and nettle (Urtica dioica and Laportea canadensis) leaves combine with domesticated lemon verbena (Aloysia triphylla) and pennyroyal (Mentha pulegium) to create a golden brew crafted to inspire the Artist in everyone!
+Wild strawberry (Fragaria vesca) and nettle (Urtica dioica and Laportea canadensis) leaves combine with domesticated lemon verbena (Aloysia triphylla) and peppermint (Mentha piperita) to create a golden brew crafted to inspire the Artist in everyone!

 How did I arrive at "The Tenth Muse" as the name for my new herbal blend?

 Here's the backstory: My wonderful organic farmer friend Tolly Peuleche raises goats.
 Last year she told me that she names each new batch of kids based on a theme, so as to distinguish them from the previous generation.
 Women of the Bible one year.
 Warner Brothers cartoon characters the next.
 You get the idea.
 So, when we got a new generation of chicks in April, I started thinking about how to name them to distinguish them from our older generation of hens.
 For whatever reason, my mind kept turning to Greek mythology and the Nine Muses.
 Calliope, Clio, and Thalia they are now, and as distinct from each other as their Greek namesakes.
 Fellow English majors and Hellenophiles may know that Plato called the most famous poet of antiquity, Sappho, "The Tenth Muse."
 Her poetry, almost entirely fragmentary, reads so "of this moment" it takes my breath away every time I pick up the dog-eared volume on my bookshelf.
 Sappho never fails to inspire the poet within to speak to the moment at hand.

 Herbal tea can't make you someone you aren't.
 But it can remind you who you are.
 Just like any really good Muse.